DUI & DWI in Washington DC

 According to the National Highway Traffic Safety Administration, in 2004 there were 43 traffic fatalities in the District of Columbia.
-Twenty-eight percent of those involved a blood alcohol concentration (BAC) of 0.08% or higher.
+28% of those involved a blood alcohol concentration (BAC) of 0.08% or higher.

 However, this figure reflects a 56% drop in alcohol-related crashes from the previous year.
 This is thanks to efforts by the District Department of Transportation and the Metropolitan Police Department's drunk-driving safety checkpoints and speed enforcement.